The best mesh Wi-Fi routers 2024 from our comprehensive testing

 4. TP-Link Deco X20: Easy to use and affordable

-A worthy rival to the Asus ZenWiFi XD5, TP-Link’s Deco X20 delivers three nodes for the same appealing price.
+A worthy rival to the Asus ZenWiFi XD5, TP-Link’s Deco X20 delivers three nodes for a similarly appealing price.
 That gives you extra flexibility to ensure your Wi-Fi signal reaches the areas where you need it.

 It’s a dual-band system supporting 2×2 MIMO, which helps to keep the costs down; in our tests it delivered solid mid-level performance, not blowing away the competition but never falling to the back of the pack either.